35 Brilliant Classroom Management Ideas

 She told her students if they were able to explain to the class how they solved their math problem and become the “teacher” that she would put a sticker on her face.
 Turns out it worked, the kids thought it was hilarious and were eager to become the teacher for class!

-Keeping it Clean Strategy
+50 | Keeping it Clean Strategy

 Lindsay, a fifth-grade teacher from New Jersey, created these cute smart sanitizer and anti-bacterial brain booster covers for her classroom cleaning and sanitizing products.
 What a cute idea to encourage the kids to keep clean and stay healthy.

-Another new classroom management idea is desk pets?
+If you're looking for fun classroom management ideas, how about desk pets?
 Have you tried them yet.
 I wrote an entire post about it...You can check it out here- Desk Pets | Why to Add Them To Your Class This Year

 If you liked this post you may also like |